yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_mdb_clickhouse_cluster.html.markdown

 * `join_overflow_mode` - Sets behaviour on overflow in JOIN.
 Possible values:
   * `throw` - abort query execution, return an error.
   * `break` - stop query execution, return partial result.
+* `join_algorithm` - Specifies which JOIN algorithm is used.
+Possible values:
+  * `hash` - hash join algorithm is used.
+The most generic implementation that supports all combinations of kind and strictness and multiple join keys that are combined with OR in the JOIN ON section.
+  * `parallel_hash` - a variation of hash join that splits the data into buckets and builds several hashtables instead of one concurrently to speed up this process.
+  * `partial_merge` - a variation of the sort-merge algorithm, where only the right table is fully sorted.
+  * `direct` - this algorithm can be applied when the storage for the right table supports key-value requests.
+  * `auto` - when set to auto, hash join is tried first, and the algorithm is switched on the fly to another algorithm if the memory limit is violated.
+  * `full_sorting_merge` - sort-merge algorithm with full sorting joined tables before joining.
+  * `prefer_partial_merge` - clickHouse always tries to use partial_merge join if possible, otherwise, it uses hash.
+Deprecated, same as partial_merge,hash.
+* `any_join_distinct_right_table_keys` - enables legacy ClickHouse server behaviour in ANY INNER|LEFT JOIN operations.
 * `max_columns_to_read` - Limits the maximum number of columns that can be read from a table in a single query.
 * `max_temporary_columns` - Limits the maximum number of temporary columns that must be kept in RAM at the same time when running a query, including constant columns.
 * `max_temporary_non_const_columns` - Limits the maximum number of temporary columns that must be kept in RAM at the same time when running a query, excluding constant columns.